Ishan25j/Open-Source-Contribution-Basics/README.md

 **Make a perfect Repo to develop open source community for your Repo:**

-Go to **insight** section and go to **community** section and try to add the best thing possible to make your Repo perfect for contribution.
+Go to **insight** section and then go to **community** section and try to add the best thing possible to make your Repo is perfect for contribution.

 **Footnote:**